shannonhochkins/ha-component-kit/ROADMAP.md

 ### Short Term

 * EntitiesCard - updates to allow simple controls like toggling a light/switch, or opening a cover
-* CameraCard - a card to display camera entities
 * VacuumCard - a card to display vacuum entities
 * ButtonCard - Different layout designs, including slider indicator for brightness and curtain position etc
-* ClimateCard - control temperature from initial card (popup already has this but it's something that users may want at a glance)
 * AreaCard - Allow alternate layouts, users may not just want a picture of the area but rather an icon / name layout
 * History - include existing history information on all cards as popup similar to home assistant
 * Theme - allow individual components to display different theme control, either by a hue shift or global change